Academic Catalog

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Homework assignments: Topics are assigned by course instructor
+1. Homework assignments: topics are assigned by course instructor

-B. Completion of assignments: Both online and audio recordings
+2. Completion of assignments: both online and audio recordings

-C. Additional course work: Practice topics provided by instructor
+3. Additional course work: practice topics provided by instructor

 Discipline(s)